lcam/codepath-android-todo/README.md

 ver 3.0
 * [x] Persist data with SQLite
-* [x] For adding items, moved standalone edit activity to a dialog fragment
+* [x] For editing items, moved standalone edit activity to a dialog fragment

 ## Video Walkthrough